 - Psychodynamic Therapy: Explores unconscious patterns rooted in early experiences.

-Your counselor will often integrate elements from multiple modalities to create a treatment plan that fits you best.
+Your counselor will often integrate elements from multiple modalities to create a treatment plan that best suits you.

 What to Expect in Your First Session